-\times ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended Dece mber 31, 2010 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d 1934) OF THE SECURITIES EXCHANGE ACT OF Commission file number 1-10427 ROBERT HALF INTERN IATIONAL INC (Exact name of registrant as specif DELAWARE 94-1648752 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 2884 Sand Hill Road, Menlo Park, California 94025 (Address of principal executive offices) (Zip code) Registrant's telephone number, including an rea code: (650) 234-6000 Securities registered pursuant to Secti on 12(b) of the Act: 8 1 Name of each exchange Title of each class on which registered Common Stock, Par Value \$.001 per Share New York Stock Exchange Securities registered pursuant to Secti on 12(g) of the Act: None Act Indicate by check mark if the registrant is a well-known season.
-Yes \boxtimes No \square ned issuer, as defined in Rule 405 of the Securities Act Indicate by check mark if the registrant is not required to find the registrant is not required ile reports pursuant to Section 13 or 15(d) of the Indicate by check mark whether the registrant (1) has filed all repairties Exchange Act of 1934 during the preceding 12 months (or for sh reports), and (2) has been subject to such filing requirements for the particles. uch shorter period that the registrant was required to file Indicate by check mark whether the registrant has submitted electron eractive Data File required to be submitted and posted pursuant to Rule for such shorter period that the registrant was required to submit and posted pursuant to submit and post e 405 of Regulation S-T during the preceding 12 months Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and l not be contained, to the best of registrant's knowledge, in definitive pr roxy or information statements incorporated by reference in P Part III of this Form 10-K or any amendment to this Form 10-K. sma Indicate by check mark whether the registrant is a large accelerated aller reporting company.
-(Check one): d filer, an accelerated filer, a non-accelerated filer or a Large accelerated filer Accelerated filer Non-acceler ated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company.
-Yes 🗵 No As of June 30, 2010, the aggregate market value of the Comm proximately \$3,239,675,862 based on the closing sale price on that date res of Common Stock directly or indirectly held by registrant's director e.
-This amount excludes the market value of 10,024,583 As of January 31, 2011, there were 146,300,797 outstanding shares of the registrant's Common Stock. -
+■ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) O For the fiscal year ended De scember 31, 2011 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 1934 5(d) OF THE SECURITIES EXCHANGE ACT OF Commission file numb per 1-10427 ROBERT HALF INTER NATIONAL INC. (Exact name of registrant as spe DELAWARE 94-1648752 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 2884 Sand Hill Road, Menlo Park, California 94025 (Address of principal executive offices) (Zip code) Registrant's telephone number, including g area code: (650) 234-6000 Securities registered pursuant to Se ection 12(b) of the Act: Name of each exchange Title of each class on which registered Common Stock, Par Value \$.001 per Share New York Stock Exchange Securities registered pursuant to Se None ection 12(g) of the Act: Indicate by check mark if the registrant is a well-known sea Act.
+Yes \boxtimes No \square asoned issuer, as defined in Rule 405 of the Securities Indicate by check mark if the registrant is not required to Act.
+Yes \square No \boxtimes file reports pursuant to Section 13 or 15(d) of the Indicate by check mark whether the registrant (1) has filed all a Securities Exchange Act of 1934 during the preceding 12 months (or fosuch reports), and (2) has been subject to such filing requirements for the or such shorter period that the registrant was required to file Indicate by check mark whether the registrant has submitted elect.
+Interactive Data File required to be submitted and posted pursuant to R (or for such shorter period that the registrant was required to submit and tule 405 of Regulation S-T during the preceding 12 months Indicate by check mark if disclosure of delinquent filers pursuant will not be contained, to the best of registrant's knowledge, in definitive in Part III of this Form 10-K or any amendment to this Form 10-K. \boxtimes Indicate by check mark whether the registrant is a large acceleration smaller reporting company.
+(Check one): ated filer, an accelerated filer, a non-accelerated filer or a Large accelerated filer ☐ Accelerated filer ☐ Non-acce elerated filer Indicate by check mark whether the registrant is a shell company.
+[Yes 🗵 No As of June 30, 2011, the aggregate market value of the Con approximately \$3,734,462,097 based on the closing sale price on that shares of Common Stock directly or indirectly held by registrant's directly date.
+This amount excludes the market value of 6,714,839 As of January 31, 2012, there were 142,142,847 outstanding shares s of the registrant's Common Stock.
+DOCUMENTAL DISCORDOR AND